Upgrade to version 7.3 on UNIX

 - Start the Splunk Enterprise services by running

 Splunk Enterprise displays the following output.

 This appears to be an upgrade of Splunk. -------------------------------------------------------------------------------- Splunk has detected an older version of Splunk installed on this machine.
 To finish upgrading to the new version, Splunk's installer will automatically update and alter your current configuration files.
 Deprecated configuration files will be renamed with a .deprecated extension.
 You can choose to preview the changes that will be made to your configuration files before proceeding with the migration and upgrade: If you want to migrate and upgrade without previewing the changes that will be made to your existing configuration files, choose 'y'.
 If you want to see what changes will be made before you proceed with the upgrade, choose 'n'.
 Perform migration and upgrade without previewing configuration changes? [y/n]

-- Choose whether or not you want to run the migration preview script to see proposed changes to your existing configuration files, or proceed with the migration and upgrade right away.
+- (Optional) Choose whether or not you want to run the migration preview script to see proposed changes to your existing configuration files, or proceed with the migration and upgrade now.
 If you choose to view the expected changes, the script provides a list but does not start any services.

-After you review these changes and are ready to proceed with migration and upgrade, start the Splunk Enterprise services again.
+After you review the migration changes and are ready to proceed with migration and upgrade, start the Splunk Enterprise services again.

 Upgrade and accept the license agreement simultaneously

 After you place the new files in the Splunk Enterprise installation directory, you can accept the license and perform the upgrade in one command.

 - To accept the license and begin the upgrade without viewing the changes, use the following command: